 Since the Internet became an open shop floor for millions of businesses to sell their goods to the masses, we've seen many techniques that help get the upper hand over our competitors.

-Many of these techniques have revolved around the effectiveness of SEO and PPC, generating traffic through natural and paid listings, whilst having the means to understand how people are engaging with your product through analytics.
+Many of these techniques have revolved around the effectiveness of SEO services and PPC management, generating traffic through natural and paid listings, whilst having the means to understand how people are engaging with your product through analytics.

 You may often see and hear the term “User Experience” or “UX”, as if it were shouted from the rooftops, but it’s quite clear that there are common misconceptions about what UX is.